Jeremy Swayman: Collegiate

 At the time the Bruins drafted him, Swayman had already committed to playing college ice hockey for the University of Maine, beginning in the 2017–18 season.
 Swayman made his collegiate hockey debut on October 7, 2017, making 26 saves but taking the loss in Maine's 5–1 defeat against UConn.
 After making 40 saves to give the Black Bears a 5–2 win over Boston University on November 17, the Hockey East conference named Swayman their Rookie of the Week.
 He received the award again on January 8 after posting his first career shutout, stopping all 31 shots he faced in a 3–0 win over Boston University.
 He was named the Hockey East Rookie of the Month for the month of January after going 4–2–2 with a conference rookie-leading .928 SV% and 2.34 GAA in eight games.
-Swayman finished his freshman season with a .920 SV% and 2.74 GAA, while his 15–13–3 record was the best of any Maine rookie goaltender since Ben Bishop.
+Swayman finished his freshman season with a .920 save percentage (SV%) and 2.74 goals against average (GAA), while his 15–13–3 record was the best of any Maine rookie goaltender since Ben Bishop.
 He was named to the Hockey East All-Rookie Team and was an All-Star Honorable Mention.

 Swayman's first Hockey East honor of the 2018–19 season came on November 19, when he was named the Defensive Player of the Week after making 79 saves in a two-game series against Boston University.
 He won the award again on December 3 after stopping 74 shots in a two-game series against Vermont.
 On January 25, Swayman made a career-high 53 saves in Maine's 4–3 upset win over UMass.
 After going 5–2–1 with a .918 SV% and 2.86 GAA in the month of February, with 30 or more saves in six of his outings, Swayman was named the Hockey East Goaltender of the Month.
 Swayman finished his sophomore season with a .919 SV%, a 2.77 GAA, and a 14–17–4 record in 35 games, and he was named to the All-Hockey East Third Team.